 Nordstrom is also innovating with new concept stores that focus on experiences.
 They have set out to create neighborhood hubs that offer personalized experiences such as tailoring, grooming, bar service and refreshments as well as a personal shopper to curate selections to the individual taste of the shopper.
 Purchases will be delivered to customers’ homes on the same day.
 There is no in-store inventory.

-The message here is simple: the brick-and-mortar retailers that WILL survive are those that, like Verizon and Nordstrom, understand and bring back the experience of shopping.
-The rest will eventually migrate to time well saved, web-based alternatives like Amazon, or cease to exist.
+The message here is simple: the brick-and-mortar retailers that WILL survive are those that, like Verizon and Nordstrom, understand and bring back the retail experiences of shopping.
+The rest will eventually migrate to time well-saved, web-based alternatives like Amazon, or cease to exist.